smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Alerts and Subtle Alerts/index.md

 ```
 !@

-# Subtle Alerts (RPC 7.0+)
+## Subtle Alerts (RPC 7.0+)
-A Subtle Alert is a notification style alert window showing a short message with optional buttons.
-When a subtle alert is activated, it will NOT abort other SDL operations that are in-progress.
-If a subtle Alert is issued while another subtle alert is still in progress, the newest subtle alert will simply be ignored.
+A subtle alert is a notification style alert window showing a short message with optional buttons.
+When a subtle alert is activated, it will not abort other SDL operations that are in-progress like the larger pop-up alert does.
+If a subtle alert is issued while another subtle alert is still in progress the newest subtle alert will simply be ignored.

-Touching outside of the subtle alert should close the alert and touching inside the subtle alert should open the app.
+Touching anywhere on the screen when a subtle alert is showing will dismiss the alert.
+If the SDL app presenting the alert is not currently the active app, touching inside the subtle alert will open the app.

 Depending on the platform, a subtle alert can have up to two lines of text and up to two soft buttons.

-## Subtle Alert Layouts
 ###### Subtle Alert With No Soft Buttons
 ![Generic - Subtle Alert](assets/Generic_subtleAlert.png)

 ###### Subtle Alert With Soft Buttons
 ![Generic - Subtle Alert](assets/Generic_subtleAlert_buttons.png)

 ## Creating the Subtle Alert